tknie/mqtt2db/README.md

 - create an trigger and function creating the current timestamp into the record field "inserted_on"
 - create an ascending and descending index of "inserted_on"

-It creates a connection to an postgres database and an Mosquitto MQTT server listening on the given topic.
+MQTT2DB creates a connection to an postgres database and an Mosquitto MQTT server listening on the given topic.

 When MQTT2DB has received a message then the message will be inserted into postgres.
 The interval for each event entry will be defined by Tasmota MQTT configuration.